flutter/website/src/tools/devtools/extensions.md

 ## Use a DevTools extension

-If your app depends on a package that provides a DevTools extension, the extension will automatically show up in a new tab when you open DevTools.
-You will need to manually enable the extension before it loads for the first time.
+If your app depends on a package that provides a DevTools extension, the extension automatically shows up in a new tab when you open DevTools.
+You need to manually enable the extension before it loads for the first time.
 Make sure the extension is provided by a source you trust before enabling it.

 ![Screenshot of extension enablement prompt]({{site.url}}/assets/images/docs/tools/devtools/extension_enable_prompt.png)